-Teachers are pretty much our saving grace, but with multiple teachers to thank and hectic holiday schedules, it’s tricky to not break the budget or find time to actually do all those adorable DIY projects.
+Teachers are pretty much our saving grace, but with multiple teachers to thank it can get tricky to not break the budget (or find time to actually do all those adorable DIY projects).
 The secret?
 Pair up simple, affordable items from the grocery aisles to make it extra-special.
-Just add a homemade card by your kids and you are done.
+Just add a homemade card or note from the kids and you are done.
 Scroll down to get ideas.

 Tea & Biscuits

 A beautiful box of tea is always a lovely gift, but you can one-up the package by adding a box of simple cookies in the English biscuit style: We love green tea and ginger snaps; black tea and lemon thins; chai and snickerdoodles, but there’s really no wrong pairing here!